-6) LANGUAGE BARRIERS should be taken into consideration, especially when travelling to a non-native English speaking country, as it can create great difficulties in communicating with the research host group, take longer to gain facilities, booking and use of equipment and as a result could affect your originally planned research outcomes.
+9) LANGUAGE BARRIERS should be taken into consideration, especially when travelling to a non-native English-speaking country, as it can create great difficulties in communicating with the research host group, take longer to gain facilities, booking and use of equipment and as a result, could affect your originally planned research outcomes.

-9) It is advisable to give a SEMINAR/PRESENTATION at the very start of your research visit rather than at the end, which is more common.
+12) It is advisable to deliver a SEMINAR/PRESENTATION at the very start of your research visit rather than at the end, which is more common.
 This will give the perfect opportunity to introduce yourself to the group/department and facilitate discussions that might lead to new research ideas.